stellfoundry/gx-ai/README.md

 GX is a code for solving the nonlinear gyrokinetic equation for plasma turbulence using a spectral Hermite-Laguerre velocity discretization.
 This allows GX to smoothly interpolate between coarse gyrofluid-like resolutions and finer conventional gyrokinetic resolutions.

-To get started, you will need an NVIDIA GPU and the CUDA libraries.
+To get started, you will need an NVIDIA GPU and the gsl (cpu) and CUDA (gpu) libraries.

 GX is currently supported on Maverick at TACC, where you can simply module load cuda and set the GK_SYSTEM environment variable with